Tutorial

 How to make a rig and put controlls in Maya and pass the animation to Blender

-Thanks to rigging we will create fluid and natural movements for our 3D characters and avatars.
-Furthermore, this process saves a lot of time in the production of future animations, as the same rig can be reused for different projects.
+Additionally, rigging saves a significant amount of time in the production of future animations, as the same rig can be reused for different projects.

-In this document we will briefly explain how to make a rig, put controls on it in Autodesk Maya and pass the animation to Blender, both for rendering and for more functional use.
-In addition, we will explore the different constraints and the node editor to find rigs and understand what they do.
+In this document, we will briefly explain how to create a rig and add controls to it in Autodesk Maya.
+We'll also cover how to transfer the animation to Blender for rendering and further functional use.
+Furthermore, we will explore the different constraints and the node editor to understand rigs and their functionalities.

 Resources